ddb048/API-project/README.md

   * To change the status from "member" to "co-host":
     * Current User must already be the organizer
 * Request
-  * Method: UPDATE
+  * Method: PUT
-  * URL: /Memberships/:groupId
+  * URL: /api/groups/:groupId/membership
   * Headers:
     * Content-Type: application/json
   * Body: